-The most in-demand skills this year in Australia include nurses, electricians, secondary school teachers, motor mechanics, metal fitters, carpenters and joiners.
+Some of the most in-demand skills in Australia include nurses, electricians, secondary school teachers, motor mechanics, metal fitters, carpenters and joiners.

-In the year 2018-19, Australia has reserved over 17,300 places for registered nurses under the Skilled stream.
+The Skilled stream consists of Skilled Independent, Employer-sponsored, state and territory sponsored, Skilled regional and Business, Innovation & Investment categories.
 Under the Skilled Independent stream, visa applicants are not required to have any state/territory or employer nomination and they are issued a permanent visa (Subclass 189) and they are free to live and work anywhere in Australia.

 Top six jobs that can get you Australian permanent residency